High performance & sustainability, Environmental

 - Invest in a Nest thermostat that learns your behaviors and adjusts the settings for you.
 It also allows you to program the system from anywhere on your mobile devise.
 Some local utility programs are even offering rebates.

-- Re-caulk around windows, which will help with moisture and air control as we approach colder weather.
+- Re-caulk around windows, which will help with moisture and air control.

 - Choose cradle-to-cradle certified cleaning materials, such as Method.